7 Best Homeowners Insurance Companies in Ohio of 2025

 Personal Property

-Covers the actual cash value to replace your personal belongings if your house was robbed or burned down.
+It covers the cash value to replace your belongings if your house is robbed or burned.
 Covered personal property often includes furniture, clothing, electronics, everyday items like kitchenware, and high-cost valuables like jewelry.

 For example, if your home is burglarized, your personal property coverage will pay to replace any items stolen.

 But your personal property doesn’t have to be at home.
 It travels with you when you leave the house.
-If you leave your laptop in your car and a thief breaks into it and steals it, or if you lock your bike in front of a store and someone cuts the chain, you could file a claim for the theft.
+If you leave your laptop in your car and a thief breaks into it and steals it, or lock your bike in front of a store, and someone cuts the chain, you could file a claim for the theft.

 Loss of Use